Best Online Jobs for College Students

 Social Media Manager: Companies often look for younger people who innately understand social media and know what's cool to help them manage their social media platforms.
 If you’re constantly connected anyway, you may be able to turn some of that time into a paycheck.

-Freelance Writing can lead to a variety of online opportunities.
+Freelance Writer: This can lead to a variety of online opportunities.
 It could be for a website related to your major, a blog, or a site about college life.
 Like data entry, this is another job where there are plenty of scams you will need to avoid.

-Manage College Online Resources: Professors and college academic and administrative departments sometimes need help managing online resources and learning sites for students.
+College Online Resource Manager: Professors and college academic and administrative departments sometimes need help managing online resources and learning sites for students.
 If you’ve got web skills, there are opportunities for content creation and content management.
 Check out campus job listings to see what’s available.

 Virtual Call Center Agent: For students with excellent communication skills, and the ability to multitask and problem-solve, a virtual call center job is a good one to consider.
 Some of the positions available include customer service, telemarketing, reservations, appointment scheduling, and sales.